-Studs furthest from lifters must have an exposed height of 69 mm (2 3/4 in.).
+Studs furthest from lifters must have an exposed height of 68 mm (2 3/4 in.).

 - c.
-Remove nuts and repeat procedure as required. - Install cylinder head.
+Remove nuts and repeat procedure as required. - 4.
+Check that dowel pins are in place and install a new cylinder head gasket (printing up). - 5.
+Install cylinder head.
 Match numbers on cylinder heads and crankcase.
 Make sure head is flat on gasket and dowel pins. - Lightly lubricate exposed (upper) threads of studs with engine oil.
 Install a new flat washer and nut onto each mounting stud.
-Torque nuts in two stages; first to 16.9 N·m (150 in. lb.), finally to 35.5 N·m (315 in. lb.), following sequence shown.
+Torque nuts in two stages; first to 16.9 N⋅m (150 in. lb.), then finally to 35.5 N⋅m (315 in. lb.), following sequence shown.